michaelb/sniprun/README.md

 Basically, it allows you to run a part of your code.

-Printing the type of that obscure object, or that collection to check if it contains everything you expect is not a pipe dream, even if as-is your code won't even compile/run because it's unfinished? (but to finish it you'd need to assert the first part)
+Printing the type of that obscure object, or that collection to check if it contains everything you expect mid-editing is not a pipe dream.

+Even if as-is your code won't even compile/run because it's unfinished (but to finish it you'd need to assert the first part)

-Quickly grab some visual range, `:'<,'>SnipRun` it and... that's it!
+Quickly grab a line or some visual range, `:'<,'>SnipRun` it and... that's it!

 (And there's more to come...)